 IMPORTANT NOTE: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
 This article applies to tenants which are yet to be upgraded to the Horizon Experience of Connectors 2.0.
 If you are using Connectors 2.0 with Horizon Experience, you can find the documentation here.

 Snowflake is an analytic data warehouse provided as Software-as-a-Service (SaaS).
-Snowflake provides a data warehouse that is faster, easier, and flexible to use.
+It allows corporate users to store and analyze data using cloud-based hardware and software.

 This article explains how to integrate Gainsight with Snowflake database.
 When a Snowflake connection is established from Gainsight, you can add Snowflake as a data source and use source data from the Tables to analyze and create Dataspaces in Data Designer, and also you can create Usage Reports in Adoption Explorer.
 For more information, refer to the Use Data from Snowflake in Data Designer and Configure Adoption Explorer Objects articles.